Sudan Tribune: Plural news and views on Sudan

 - U.S ambassador to South Sudan Thomas J. Hushek speaking to Radio Miraya, Nov.
 19, 2019 (embassy photo)

 "They need to start meeting regularly.
-There have been a couple good face-to-face meetings, but all the leaders need to be meeting regularly,” he told Miraya FM Tuesday.
+There have been a couple of good face-to-face meetings, but all the leaders need to be meeting regularly,” he told Miraya FM Tuesday.

 Hushek, while appearing on the United Nations-sponsored radio, also urged the country’s leaders to establish the habit of collaborative governance.